MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/audiences.md

     - Screen Size

 - **Custom Properties:**
 These properties are custom key-value pairs defined by the developer.
 This will allow you to segment your user based on properties of your app specific.
-An example of "key/value" pair is "type/premium".
+An example of custom property is:
+      Key: Type
+      Value: Premium

 You can set these custom properties by using our SDK methods for each platform:

     - [Android](~/sdk/other-apis/android.md)